 Dental health issues are among the most prevalent health afflictions facing Americans.
-Nearly half of Americans have gum disease.
-Ninety percent have had at least one cavity, and about 1 in 4 have untreated cavities.
+Almost half of Americans have gum disease.
+And about 90% have had at least one cavity, and about 25% of people aged 20 to 64 have untreated cavities.
 Untreated oral health issues can lead to serious health problems, including cardiovascular disease.
 This means that dentists are on the front lines of the fight for better public health, and oral surgery does a lot more than produce a pretty smile.

 Some of the most important roles of dental suction in oral surgery include:

 Preventing Aspiration and Choking

 Dental surgery often requires the use of objects, such as gauze and dental instruments, in the patient’s mouth.
 This makes it impossible for a patient to safely swallow during procedures for which they are awake, such as routine cavity treatment.
 Dental suctioning removes excess saliva.
 It can also prevent patients from inadvertently aspirating or choking on dental instruments, toothpaste, dental medications, or other routine components of oral surgery.